jlacar/tdd-practice-java/hatcheck/README.md

 A description of the Hat Check problem can be found here: https://proofwiki.org/wiki/Hat-Check_Problem

+In summary, a confused hat-check girl completely loses track of which of N hats belong to which owners, and hands them back at random as the owners leave.
+What is the probability _P~n~_ that nobody receives their own hat back?

 **ATTRIBUTION:** I added this exercise after seeing [this discussion on CodeRanch]( https://coderanch.com/t/755352/java/Simulate-Hatcheck).